Liqwid-Labs/agora/agora/Agora/Effect/README.md

 > Utility functions handling `PTxInfo` and `PTxInfo` is provided in
 > Agora/Util.hs

-## Effect Validator Logics
+## Effect Validator Logic

-The most important piece of the validator is still not discussed: the validator logic.
+The most important piece of the validator has still not been discussed: the validator logic.
 As explained above validators ensures a transaction is correctly built and will only have the wanted \"effect\".
 If an effect fail to do that, it is a vulnerability to entire goverance system.